 Castles in Scotland don’t come much more symbolic than Stirling Castle.
 Located on the border between the Scottish Highlands and Lowlands, Stirling Castle guarded the lowest crossing point of the River Forth for centuries.
 This position made it a valuable stronghold during the Wars of Independence with England between 1296 and 1356.
 During this period, Stirling Castle changed hands eight times.
 The fortress also overlooked some famous bloody battles.
 One of the most notorious of these is William Wallace's victory over the English at Stirling Bridge in 1297.
 The 220ft tall National Wallace Monument commemorating Scotland’s great hero can be seen to the north of Stirling Castle.
 Another nearby battle from the history books was Robert the Bruce's defeat of Edward II at Bannockburn in 1314.
 As if this wasn’t enough, Stirling Castle is also importantly linked to the history of Mary Queen of Scots.
 It was here that she was crowned Queen of Scotland, aged only nine months.
 Now known as the “Key to Scotland”, Stirling Castle offers a spectacular view of the surrounding area from its impregnable walls.
 Tempted to visit this significant Scottish castle?
 Hop aboard our day tour from Glasgow to Stirling Castle and Loch Lomond.

 One of the best castles in Scotland to visit is Eilean Donan Castle.
 An iconic and gorgeous 13th-century castle Eilean Donan once warded off Viking invasions.
 It sits on its own little island where the waters of three sea lochs meet and is famed for this picturesque setting.
 You may also recognise Eilean Donan from the popular 80s film Highlander.
 As with many castles in Scotland, Eilean Donan’s origins involve warring clans.
 The Mackenzies, the Macraes and the Maclennan clans all laid claim to it at one point.
 Eilean Donan was later destroyed in 1719 during the Jacobite Rebellions.
-Luckily for us, the Scottish castle has been restored and you can visit it on a few of our tours.
+Luckily for us, the Scottish castle has been restored and you can visit it on a few of our small-group tours.
 Combine Eilean Donan Castle with a tour of the majestic hills of Torridon and Lochs Ness and Maree on a Rabbie’s day tour from Inverness.
 Or venture further and hop aboard our Eilean Donan Castle and the Isle of Skye Tour.

 Another impressive castle in Scotland which you don’t want to miss is Inverness Castle.
 Perched on a cliff overlooking the beautiful River Ness, Inverness Castle is recognisable by its red sandstone walls.
 The structure you see today only dates back to the nineteenth century.
 However, the history of Inverness Castle reaches much further back in time.
 From the 6th century, when the site was made a stronghold of the northern Picts through to the present day, Inverness Castle has held great importance.
 It even featured in Shakespeare’s play Macbeth as the place where Macbeth murders King Duncan.
 Combine a trip to this Scottish Castle with one of our many tours departing from Inverness.